What Are Medical Alert Systems ?

 - Make sure that the system has a Money Back Guarantee incase you are not happy – most companies give a 30 day Money Back Guarantee, but do check – so many provide this I wouldn’t waste my time on one that doesn’t

-- Check that devices which need to be charged don’t take too long to charge, and that they have at least a 12- 16hr battery life when they are on standby
+- Check that devices which need to be charged don’t take too long, and that they have at least a 12- 16hr battery life when they are on standby

-- Check that any charging stations or base stations work for at least 24hrs in the case of a power failure
+- Check that any charging, or base, stations work for at least 24hrs in the case of a power failure

 What mistakes to avoid when buying a Medical Alert System ?